Strip Binary Symbols (iOS)

 strip -rSTx AppBinary -o AppBinaryStripped

 The T flag tells strip to remove Swift symbols, the other flags remove debugging and local symbols.
-Symbol stripping can be done automatically by adding a custom "Run Script" build phase at the very end of building, that would look something like:
+Symbol stripping can be done automatically by adding a custom "Run Script" build phase at the very end of building.

 #!/bin/bash